We're a multiple award-winning firm and one of the fastest-growing tech companies in the UK - find out how we got to where we are today.

 8. DO WE MAKE AUTOMATIC DECISIONS ABOUT YOU OR PROFILE YOU USING YOUR PERSONAL DATA?

 We use certain profiling techniques in order to help us to understand you and your needs.
 This in turn helps us to understand which products and services you might be interested in.
-We do not use automated decision-making or profiling to make any decisions that will significantly affect you.
-For example, we do not use it to set the prices that we charge for our products and services.
+We do not use automated decision-making or profiling to make any decisions about you.
+We do not use your data for profiling or scoring.

 9. WHAT RIGHTS DO YOU HAVE IN RESPECT OF THE PERSONAL DATA THAT WE HOLD ABOUT YOU?